OUR COMMON LIFE

 On remembering & sourcing inspiration

-I wanted us to start this program with remembering ‘the village’, rather than just talking about it abstractly, because the process of accessing our memories reminds us, that on some level (no matter how small or how ancient) that:
+I wanted us to remember ‘the village’, rather than just talking about it abstractly, because the process of accessing our memories reminds us, that on some level (no matter how small or how ancient):

 WE KNOW HOW TO DO THIS!